Cornell Note Taking Method

-Cornell Note Taking Method: this article explains the Cornell Note Taking method in a practical way.
-After reading you will understand the basics of this powerful educational organizing notes system.
+This article explains the Cornell Note Taking method in a practical way.
+In addition to what it is, this article also explains the combination with Powerpoint and the benefits.
+After reading you will understand the basics of this handy note taking method.
+Enjoy reading!

 Do you need to write down notes about important information very quickly?
 If you do not know how to write shorthand, this seems to be an insurmountable task.
 However, the Cornell note taking method makes this possible.